bb-io/AmazonS3/README.md

 ### Object actions

-- **Search objects in bucket**: Retrieve a list of objects from a specified bucket.
+- **Search files in bucket**: Retrieve a list of files from a specified bucket.
+Optionally search by prefix, e.g. to find files in the folder `/example/folder` input that path in the prefix.
 - **Download file**: Retrieve a specific file from a bucket.
 - **Upload file**: Uploads a new file to a specified bucket.
+Optionally set a custom key and/or file path.
 - **Delete file**: Remove a file from a bucket.

 ## Events